akostrik/CPP_module_42/README.md

 `-std::numeric_limits<T>::infinity()` is the least value, negative infinity (if std::numeric_limits<T>::has_infinity == true and std::numeric_limits<T>::is_signed == true)
 `std::numeric_limits<T>::lowest()` the least finite value  (c++11)

+`uintptr_t` data type (06/ex02):
+* an unsigned int type: any pointer to void can be converted to `uintptr_t`, then converted back to pointer to void, the result will compare equal to the original pointer
+* an optional type since C99 (?)
+* might be the same size as a `void*`, or larger, or smaller: for example on a hypothetical platform where void* is 32 bits, but only 24 bits of virtual address space are used, you could have a 24-bit `uintptr_t`

 ## Convertions, casts (01/ex04, 06/ex00) (only before C++11 information)

 |                 | `char`         | `char*`                                                 | `std::string`                 | `int`          | `float`        | `double`